Guides, Italy

 Cinque Terre

 Picking a third is a little more difficult.
-I’ve seesawed between different places, but I think I have finally settled on the Cinque Terre.
-Each town is so visually pleasing with great food and a relaxing atmosphere.
+I’ve seesawed between different places, but I think I can finally settle on the Cinque Terre.
+Each town is so visually pleasing, and they all have great food and a relaxing atmosphere.

 Why I think it’s my third favorite location in Italy, though, are the hikes.
 I hiked one day from Riomaggiore to Manarola and the next from Vernazza to Monterosso.
 Both were physically challenging in their own ways and had amazing views overlooking the coastline.